|

 walk

-Industrial beginings
+beginings

 The

-path starts amoungst a jumble of industry, not pretty, but not without
+jumble of industry, not pretty, but not without

-interest and those whose first reaction is to think of skipping the start
+interest and those whose first reaction is to think of skipping the

 of the walk should first reflect that the fascination of the walk lies

 in the rivers progress through all the uses man has put the river to.
-In

 any case, as the years pass plants discharging dubious effluents